DeLaSalleUniversity-Manila/artificialneuralnetworkapplicationproject-sidneytan/README.md

 2. Test Code: Contains Train data and code for testing the Neural Network right away (also contains data for plots, will be imported automatically upon calling test function).
 3. Paper on ANN project.

 {Is +/- P 5 difference insignificant?} - mkc

+**_update_*mkc

+Yes Php5 as it is less than Patel's minimum requirement stated in the book "Stock Futures: Strategies for Profiting from Stock Futures".